 Be Prepared: 5 Strategies for Building a Budget-Friendly Emergency Kit

-As Tropical Storm Bret churns in the Gulf of Mexico deciding whether or not to make landfall, now is a great time to evaluate — or create — your emergency kit.
+As Hurricane Irma churns in the Atlantic Ocean, now is a great time to evaluate — or create — your emergency kit.

 Are you ready for the worst if disaster strikes?
 Preparing doesn’t have to be expensive.

-How to Build Your Emergency Kit on a Budget
+How to Build Your Emergency Kit for Less

 Sure, you could plunk down more than $200 on a one-size-fits-all emergency kit filled with stuff you probably won’t need.